Dre Campbell Farm

 4. Pluck Them Off by Hand

-Another method of cicada removal is to pluck them from leaves and branches by hand.
+Another method of removing cicadas is to pluck them from leaves and branches by hand.
 Gently grasp the pest and pull firmly to remove it from the plant.

 Next, put them in a plastic bag and dispose of them.
 However, you can also eat them!
 In some countries, cicadas are a delicacy [2].

-While plucking cicadas by hand may sound tedious, it can be an effective way to quickly reduce small numbers.
-This home remedy works great to get the critters out of your house.
+While plucking cicadas by hand may sound tedious, it can effectively reduce small numbers quickly.
+This home remedy works great for getting the critters out of your house.

 5. Prune Trees

 Whenever these critters are around, pruning trees around your home is key.
-Cicadas lay their eggs on small branches, so by pruning trees, you remove their breeding spots.
+Cicadas lay their eggs on small branches, so you remove their breeding spots by pruning the trees.

-You’ll want to prune trees in the early spring before the cicadas emerge.
+You’ll want to prune trees in early spring before the cicadas emerge.

 Focus on branches that are about half an inch in diameter.
 That’s the perfect branch size range for many cicadas to lay eggs [3].